 - A towel & spare clothes.
 No matter how hard you try to avoid it, the kids will get wet (maybe sandy, too).
-A towel and a change of clothes are a must.

 - If you’re bringing a toddler to the tide pools along with an older child, ask a friend to come along.
 Toddlers will need all of your attention, I guarantee it.

 As is true no matter where you go exploring outdoors, comfortable kids are happy kids.
 A few specific things to keep in mind while enjoying tide pools:

 - Shoes with good gripping soles are best, since rocky areas become slippery with water and algae; we opt for water sandals that are designed to get wet.